jac459/reason-mpk-mini-mk3/README.md

 # Install for Windows - NOT WORKING
-I need help with a windows script to install, as I do not have a windows machine to test on.PRs accepeted
+I need help with a windows script to install, as I do not have a windows machine to test on.PRs accepeted ==> manual install is ultra easy though, you just have to go to the "remote" folder of your reason installation and place the folders with the both lua files and remotemap (if you don't see what I mean, just look what is in the remote folder.

 # Contribution - Remote mapping